numcommand/num/README.md

   * The roadmap includes a smoother safer installation process, using package managers such as `apt`, `yum`, `brew`, etc. If you would like to help with these, please contact us directly or create a GitHub issue.

+## Input

+You can read standard input pipe:

+    $ echo "1 2 4" | num sum
+    7

+You can read files:

+    $ echo "1 2 4" > data.txt
+    $ num sum data.txt
+    7

+You can customize the input field separator (FS) and the input record separator (RS):

+    $ echo "1,2,3;4,5,6" | num sum FS=',' RS=';'
+    21

+## Output

+You can customize the output field separator (OFS):

+    $ echo "1 2 4" | num sum min max mean OFS=','
+    7,1,4,2.33333

+## Notation

+Command line options accept any mix of dashes, underscores, and case.

+For example these are all the same:

+    sum-of-squares  # dashes
+    sum_of_squares  # underscores
+    sumofsquares    # lower case
+    SumOfSquares    # mixed case
+    SUMOFSQUARES    # upper case

+If a value is unknown, or not a number, then it will print as "?".
+TODO.

+    $ echo "1 2 4" | num mode
+    ?

 ## Options

   * --help, --version, --usage:<br>